Employees are Leaving the Oil and Gas Industry for Renewables

 The oil and gas industry has roughly 700,000 fewer workers in 2022 than the six years prior, a decline of over 20%.

-Between March and August of 2020, 107,000 oil and gas jobs were lost, this marks the fastest rate of layoffs in the industry’s history and doesn’t include the number of individuals furloughed or receiving salary reductions.
+Between March and August of 2020, there were 107,000 oil and gas layoffs.
+This marks the fastest rate of layoffs in the industry’s history and doesn’t include the number of individuals furloughed or receiving salary reductions.
 Most of these lost positions are not expected to return to the industry.

 Why the Shift?

 As the renewable energy industry expands, they are seeing a large portion of incoming employees transitioning from a career in oil and gas to renewables.
 There are several reasons for this shift: